Ashwik-Aashish/music_website/README.md

 # music_website
-This is a music website platform to listen different types of music
+This is a music website platform to listen different types of music.

+Also this a project so all songs might not be available to play.